Techdocs

 });

-This example assumes the implementing application has a utility function to transform products json into html to be inserted, alternatively there could also be a function that gets the product json and renders them itself directly.
+This example assumes the implementing application has a utility function to transform products JSON into HTML to be inserted, alternatively there could also be a function that gets the product JSON and renders them itself directly.

-Offloading campaign rendering fully to Nosto
+Offloading campaign rendering and injection fully to Nosto

 Here's an example call